yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

 ### Task 3: Generate code in chat playground

-Before using in your app, examine how Azure OpenAI can generate and explain code in the chat playground.
+In this task, you will examine how Azure OpenAI can generate and explain code in the Chat playground before using it in your app.

 1. In [Azure OpenAI Studio](https://oai.azure.com/?azure-portal=true), navigate to the **Chat** playground in the left pane.